Lucy-Family-Institute/CSSR-Workshop-Twitter/Session2.md

 >    - The function will process data explained above
 >
 > #### Vectorize Function ####
+> Why we need to vectorize a function?
 >    - Vectorization could simplify the code
 >    - Vectorization will take array as the input instead of single entry
 >    - use ```np.vectorize()```